trangdata/tpot-fss-ms/manuscript.md

 ## Methods
 We begin with descriptions of the two novel additions to TPOT, Feature Set Selector and Template.
-Then, we provide detail of a real-world RNA-Seq expression dataset and describe a simulation approach to generate data comparable to the expression data.
+Then, we provide detail of a real-world RNA-Seq RNA-Seq dataset and describe a simulation approach to generate data comparable to the RNA-Seq data.
 Finally, we discuss other methods and performance metrics for comparison.
 Detailed simulation and analysis code needed to reproduce the results has been made available on the GitHub repository [https://github.com/lelaboratoire/tpot-fss](https://github.com/lelaboratoire/tpot-fss).